brandur/sorg/content/fragments/airpods.md

 technologies that we know and love, they would occasionally just ... not work.
-Having a call drop is annoying, but earphones that can't consistently play music is a recipe for frustration so total that it borders on sheer agony.
+Having a call drop is annoying, but earphones that can't consistently play music is a recipe for frustration so total that it borders on agony.
 But now I'm a few weeks of use in, and that just doesn't seem to happen; the AirPods' connection is so seamless that you forget you're not attached with a wire.

 And speaking of wires, the future is bright.
 Not having a Gordian knot to untangle every time your take your